pythonarcade/arcade/doc/tutorials/user_interface/labels.rst

 https://github.com/pythonarcade/arcade/blob/development/arcade/resources/style/default.yml

-You can either create your own ``.yaml`` file, or a dictionary with the new style information.
+You can either create your own ``.yaml`` file, or a create a Python dictionary with the new style information.
 The dictionary would look like this:

 .. code-block:: python